AdrianVollmer/speedypy/README.md

 on a computer that is connected via ethernet cable directly to the modem or router of your internet service provider.

-Of course, this tool may detect anomalies that occur in-between measurements, such as a complete outage of the connection with a duration of half an hour or less.
+Of course, this tool may not detect anomalies that occur in-between measurements, such as a complete outage of the connection with a duration of half an hour or less.